Coffee and Bailey's Cake - topped with espresso frosting and a Bailey's white chocolate drip

 • Before serving, I prefer storing cakes in cake boxes – they help keep the cake from drying out without any plastic wrap touching the sides of the cake and potentially messing up the decorations!
 I place cakes in the fridge if storing overnight but allow them to come to room temperature before serving.

-• Cover any remaining cake well after serving to keep it from drying out - it will keep at room temperature for 2-3 days or in the fridge for 3-5 days.
+• Cover any remaining cake well after serving to keep it from drying out - it will keep in the fridge for 3-5 days as long as it's protected from drying out.
+(Lol - assuming it doesn't get eaten in that timeframe.)

 “Can I make the cake / frosting ahead of time?”